Convex hulls of multidimensional random walks

 where $B_d$ denotes a $d$-dimensional unit ball and $\kappa_k:=\pi^{k/2}/\Gamma(\frac k 2 +1)$ is the volume of $B_k$.
 In particular, $V_0(K)=1, V_d(K)=\Vol_d(K)$, $2 V_{d-1}(K)=\Vol_{d-1}(\partial K)$, and $V_1(K)$ equals the mean width of $K$ divided by the constant $\frac{2 \kappa_{d-1}}{d \kappa_d}$, which is the mean width of a unit segment in $\R^d$.
 The last statement readily follows from the other definition of intrinsic volumes, which sometimes is called the {\it Crofton formula}:

 where $\mathcal L_k^d$ is the Grassmannian of all $k$-dimensional linear subspaces of $\R^d$ equipped with the Haar probability measure $\mu_k$, and $K|L$ is the orthogonal projection of $K$ onto $L$.

-Roughly speaking, the $k$-th intrinsic volume of $K$ is, up to a constant factor, the mean $k$-dimensional volume of the projection of $K$ onto a uniformly chosen random $k$-dimensional linear subspace of $\R^d$.
+Intuitively, the $k$-th intrinsic volume of $K$ equals, up to the constant factor, the mean $k$-dimensional volume of the projection of $K$ onto a uniformly chosen random $k$-dimensional linear subspace of $\R^d$.
 The normalization constant $\binom{d}{k}\frac{\kappa_d}{\kappa_{k}\kappa_{d-k}}$ is chosen so that the intrinsic volumes of $K$ do not depend on whether we consider $K$ as a subset of $\R^d$ or embed it in any higher-dimensional Euclidian space.
 For an extensive account on integral geometry we refer the reader to the books Santal\'o~\cite{lS76} and Schneider and Weil~\cite{schneider_weil_book}.

 \begin{cor}[Expected intrinsic volumes] We have

 In particular, the Spitzer--Widom formula~\eqref{perimeter} naturally extends to any dimension: